mishal1/takeaway/README.md

 - Initialize the whole process
 - take in orders from customers and send it to order class
 - send a message once received an order
+- delete a dish
+- create a dish
+- change the price or the name of a dish

 it interacts with: